The Xometry app works best with JavaScript enabled!

 What Is Elastic Modulus?

-Elastic modulus can be defined as a material’s ability to resist elastic deformation when stress is applied to it.
+Elastic modulus is defined as the ratio of stress to strain in the linear (elastic) region of a material’s deformation, representing its stiffness or resistance to elastic deformation.
 It is a measure of a material’s rigidity or stiffness.
-The modulus of elasticity, in terms of the stress-strain curve, is the slope of the stress-strain curve in the region of elastic
+The modulus of elasticity, in terms of the stress-strain curve, is the slope of the stress-strain curve in the region of elastic behavior, where stress is linearly proportional to strain.
+Young’s modulus, also known as the tensile modulus or modulus of elasticity in tension, is one specific type of elastic modulus.
+Other types include shear modulus and bulk modulus.

 What Is the SI Unit of Elastic Modulus?